Solar urticaria, also known as sun allergy, is a rare allergy to sunlight that causes hives to form on skin that’s exposed to the sun.

 - Blood tests or skin biopsies may be used if your doctor thinks your hives may be caused by another medical condition, such as lupus or a metabolic disease.

 Sometimes solar urticaria will disappear on its own.

 Treatment for solar urticaria depends on the severity of your symptoms.
 Staying out of the sun may resolve symptoms if your reaction is mild.

-In mild cases, your doctor may prescribe oral antihistamines to calm the hives or over-the-counter creams, such as aloe vera or calamine lotion.
+In mild cases, your doctor may prescribe oral antihistamines to calm the hives.

 Your doctor may also recommend phototherapy.
-This treatment will prepare your skin for the summer sun by regularly exposing it to ultraviolet radiation from a sunlamp in the spring.
+This treatment aims to prepare your skin for the sun by regularly exposing it to ultraviolet radiation from a sunlamp.
 This may desensitize you, but the effects may not be long-lasting.